jdpagm03-tech/chyoadownloader/README.md

  - Select `Build the image`

 ### Step 2: Docker Compose Configuration
+- Select `Add Stack` under the `Stacks` tab
+- `Name` your Stack something like `CHYOA Story Downloader`
-Create a Docker Compose service with the following configuration:
+- add the `Docker Compose` service with the following configuration:

 ```yaml
 services: